RHInception/re-docs/libraries/reworker.rst

 Implementing a Worker
 ~~~~~~~~~~~~~~~~~~~~~
-To implement a worker subclass off of **reworker.worker.Worker** and override the **process** method.
+To implement a worker, subclass off of ``reworker.worker.Worker`` and
+override the ``process`` method.

-If there are any inputs that need to be passed in the class level variable **dynamic** should be populated.
+If there are any inputs that need to be passed in, the class level
+variable ``dynamic`` should be populated.

 .. code-block:: python